All Episodes

 Sorry about this, folks.

-My gosh, already Thursday here, the uh fastest week in media rolling right on.
+My gosh, already Thursday here, the fastest week in media rolling right on.

-The uh Senate Foreign Relations Committee approved a resolution on Wednesday denouncing the plan to send more troops to Baghdad, setting up the most direct confrontation over the war since it began only four years ago, breathlessly writes the New York Times.
+Just one day, just one day after President Bush implored Congress to give his Iraq strategy a second chance to succeed, the Senate Foreign Relations Committee approved a resolution on Wednesday denouncing the plan to send more troops to Baghdad, setting up the most direct confrontation over the war since it began nearly four years ago, breathlessly writes the New York Times.

-Senator Joseph Biden, a Delaware Democrat, chairman of committee said this is not designed to say, Mr. President, uhha, you're wrong.
+Senator Joseph Biden, a Delaware Democrat, chairman of the committee, said this is not designed to say, Mr. President, aha, you're wrong.

 It's designed to say, Mr. President, please don't do this.